Get ready for an epic interactive experience in 2020

 “We very much welcome this exciting announcement.
 Game of Thrones has transformed Northern Ireland into a leading international screen tourism destination, bringing many more visitors and fans of the show to Northern Ireland to explore the stunning landscapes, coastlines and mountains showcased in the series”, he said.

-“I commend both Linen Mill Studios in recognising the increasing opportunity in screen tourism here and HBO’s commitment to Northern Ireland as the ‘Home of Thrones’.
+“I commend both Linen Mill Studios in recognizing the increasing opportunity in screen tourism here and HBO’s commitment to Northern Ireland as the ‘Home of Thrones’.
 I have no doubt this investment will deliver a world-class visitor experience”, he completed.

 Tours in the Game of Thrones regions